 My best friend Cristina looks as though she's always wearing false eyelashes.
-We were talking about mascara the other day (our favorite is this one from Kevyn Aucoin) and she then proceeded to walk me through her eyelash routine.
+We were talking about mascara the other day (I used a favorite from Kevyn Aucoin here, but I've been switching between NARS 'Climax' Mascara and Tarte 'Maneater') and she then proceeded to walk me through her eyelash routine.
 Though her natural lashes are stupidly long on their own, she manages to make them look even more dramatic with her mascara application process.
 At first, I thought that the amount of time she spent on her lashes was over-the-top, but after testing her tips out for myself, I’m a total convert.
 Here are Cristina's tips for full, fanned-out lashes.

 "I always start by applying mascara to the tops of my lashes first because I've found that this step lays the groundwork for accomplishing both voluminous and lengthy lashes.
 You're basically going to swoop the wand down starting from the root and then out and away towards the tip.